TopDownHockey/TopDownHockey-EliteProspects-Scraper/README.md

 This is a package built for scraping two data sources:

-1. The NHL's Play-by-Play Reports, which come in the form of HTML/API reports from the NHL and XML reports from ESPN.
+1. The NHL's Play-by-Play Reports, which come in the form of HTML/API reports from the NHL and JSON reports from ESPN.

 2. Elite Prospects, an extremely valuable website which makes hockey data for thousands of leagues available to the public.